Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

 - Advanced Prediction Models using Deep Learning
   - Price Prediction using Long-Short-Term(LSTM) Model
-  - Companies that have a similar price model.
-(To be added)

 - Clustering Methods in Sales
   - Agglomerative Hierarchical Clustering